 We continue to work with the inventors of the TFF platform through a series of Sponsored Research Agreements, or SRAs, with UT.
 Our SRAs with UT are industry standard sponsored research agreements pursuant to which UT provides to us certain product formulation, characterization and evaluation services with regard to our product candidates incorporating our TFF technology in exchange for our payment of UT's expenses and reasonable overhead.
 The services conducted by UT are to be carried out under the direction of a principal investigator at UT who is the principal inventor of the TFF technology.
 The current SRA expires in April 2022 and is subject to renewal upon mutual agreement of the parties.
+As of the date of this report, we are engaged in talks with UT to extend the SRA.
 The SRAs includes customary provisions concerning confidentiality, indemnification and intellectual property rights, including each party's exclusive ownership of all intellectual property developed solely by them and the parties' joint ownership of all intellectual property developed jointly.
 All patented intellectual property rights relating to the TFF technology developed solely or jointly by UT are subject to our patent license agreement with UT and are included among our licensed patent rights.
 Pursuant to those SRAs, the research scientists, together with their labs and collaborators, provide expertise and initial development work, including: